sagemath/sagewiki_to_gh-2022-10-10/DanDrake.md

 I'll be giving some talks at [:days9:Sage Days 9], and put my slides, etc, at /Days9Talks.

+I wrote some notes on setting up a (hopefully) secure Sage virtual machine using Ubuntu JeOS: /JustEnoughSageServer.

 My homepage is http://mathsci.kaist.ac.kr/~drake.

 ----